 A few weeks ago, I felt just like that.
 I wasn’t sick… but I wasn’t well either.
-I feel tired, weak and a little shaky.
-I’m not sick enough to drown myself in Sudafed and cuddle under a blanket but it’s all I can do to drag myself out of bed and tap out a few half-hearted articles, unpack the dishwasher and sigh a lot.
-I’m just not well.
-It seems that plenty of people are feeling this way (I blame it on the first week of winter) so I’ve written a short guide to help us get back on our feet.
+I felt tired, weak and a little shaky.
+I wasn’t sick enough to drown myself in Sudafed and cuddle under a blanket but it was all I could do to drag myself out of bed and tap out a few half-hearted articles, unpack the dishwasher and sigh a lot.
+I just wasn’t well.
+It seems that plenty of people are feeling this way at the moment so I thought I’d put together some tips for feeling better when you’re not really sick.

 Whenever you need to.
-After work, after dinner, at lunch time.
-I went to bed at 9pm last night and I’m normally climbing the walls at midnight.
+After work, after dinner, at lunchtime.
 The only time your body can recover from illness is during rest.
 If you don’t stop moving you will drastically increase the time that you feel unwell.
 Take yourself off to bed as soon as humanly possible tonight.
 If you struggle with sleeping, an eye mask and a wake-up light will change your life.
 You can read more about those here.

 I’m what you would loosely call a health nut.
 Not a fifth strain vegetarian who eats nothing that casts a shadow but a dairy/gluten/sugar/carb/salt avoider.
 When I’m not feeling well, I eat anything that will make me feel better.
 Which often means salty crackers, miso soup, lemon gelato, bowls of rice or oven fries with tomato sauce.
 Ignore the fact that you usually don’t eat starches after 5pm and down that bowl of creamy pumpkin soup.
-Fruit juice is also amazing when you’re unwell so get over the calories and start drinkin’!
+Fruit juice is also amazing when you’re unwell so get the calories and start drinkin’!
 Give yourself a few days to eat whatever is nourishing you.
 Your body is pretty smart and knows what it wants so listen to it when you want to feel better than you’re feeling.